CDafeuAdams/CDafeuAdams/README.md

 - 👋 Hi, I’m @CDafeuAdams
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in learning to code to automate tasks
-- 🌱 I’m currently learning Python on my path to become a Software Engineer
+- 🌱 I’m currently learning Python on my path to become a Security Analyst
 - 💞️ I’m looking to collaborate on projects and tips
 - 📫 How to reach me c.dafeuadams@gmail.com